PRESS DIGEST- New York Times business news - June 26

-June 26 The following are the top stories on the New York Times business pages.
+June 26 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Takata Corp, the Japanese auto parts maker crippled by vast airbag recalls, filed for bankruptcy protection in the United States and said it would sell its surviving operations to a Chinese-owned American rival, Key Safety Systems. nyti.ms/2scdtaf